Guard of honour: Croatia

 In Croatia, the Honour Guard Battalion serves as the guard of honour.
 The Honour Guard Battalion performs protocol tasks for the needs of top-level state and military officials, as well as tasks related to the protection and security of the President of the Republic of Croatia.
 It consists of up to 300 members.
 The unit is under the direct command of the General Staff of the Armed Forces of the Republic of Croatia.

-Czechia
+Czech Republic

 Ceremonial duties are usually performed by the Prague Castle Guard, a special unit of the armed forces of the Czech Republic, organized under the Military Office of the President of the Czech Republic, which is directly subordinate to the President of the Republic.

 The Army of the Czech Republic also maintains the Honour Guard of the Czech Armed Forces, which was founded in 2005.
 The company is currently made of 38 soldiers, including its commander.
 The company is also made up of three colour guard members, 27 honour guards, and four reserve members.